wso2/docs-is/en/docs/learn/creating-geo-location-dataset.md

 # Creating a Geolocation Dataset

-Follow the procedure below in order to create a Geo Location dataset to use when [Enabling Geolocation Based Statistics ](../../learn/enabling-geolocation-based-statistics).
+Follow the procedure below in order to create a geolocation dataset to use when [Enabling Geolocation Based Statistics ](../../learn/enabling-geolocation-based-statistics).

 1. Create an account in [www.maxmind.com](https://www.maxmind.com/) and download the **GeoLite2 City: CSV Format** as a ZIP file.